Mahadi2478/Sudoku-solver--backtracking/README.md

 ```

-## Step 6 - Bracktracking - Take a number, use recursive function is used to solve sudoku, if the current solution is not feasible then backtrack to get another number
+## Step 6 - Bracktracking - Take a number, use recursive function to check if it can be a sudoku solution, if not then backtrack to get another number

 ```
 bool solveSudoku() {